• Lake Windermere, views of the largest lake in the lake district.

 Now the road drops steadily down from the fells and before long, we drive along the shores of Grasmere, your seventh lake.
 William Wordsworth lived here at Dove Cottage and as we continue on, we pass Nab Cottage, the home of his friend and author, Thomas de Quincey.

-Pass By: Rydal Water, Windermere England
+Stop At: Rydal Water, Windermere England

 The road winds along the shore until we come to Rydal Water, your eighth and final lake.
 The water here is often mirror-like still with beautiful reflections of the surrounding fells.
 We pass Wordsworth's last and favourite home which is situated off the road at Rydal as we return to Ambleside for the first of our drop-off points.

-Pass By: Bridge House Rydal Road, Ambleside LA22 9AN England
+Stop At: Bridge House Rydal Road, Ambleside LA22 9AN England

 As we drive into Ambleside you will get a view of the iconic Bridge House, the smallest house in Cumbria!

-Pass By: Lake Windermere, Windermere England
+Stop At: Lake Windermere, Windermere England

 Those travelling back to our drop-offs in Bowness or Windermere will get to drive along the shore of Windermere, the largest lake in England.